joeromero/docs/maps_api.md

 }
 ```

-You can then use the ``layergroupid`` for fetching tiles and grids as you would normally (see anonymous map section).
-However, you'll still have to show the ``auth_token``, if required by the template.
+You can then use the ```layergroupid``` for fetching tiles and grids as you would normally (see anonymous map section).
+However, you'll need to show the ``auth_token``, if required by the template.

 ### Using JSONP

-There is also a special endpoint to be able to instantiate using JSONP (for old browsers).
+There is also a special endpoint to be able to initialize a map using JSONP (for old browsers).

 #### Definition
 GET /api/v1/named/:template_name/jsonp